jmil/Bioe421_521-MicrocontrollerApplications/Lab_01--RaspberryPiConfig/Lab01_C--UnderstandingTheShell.md

 ## Assignment

-1. Read some more man pages (for the programs listed below), and take detailed notes.
+1. Read some more man pages (for the programs listed below), and take detailed notes. **DO NOT** copy the man pages verbatim; instead, use your own words.
 Use the Markdown format since it can be read easily by humans and easily converted into HTML by computers for nice rendered viewing online.

 	On the Windows computer next to your Raspberry Pi, have your lab partner use the free editor with live rendering at: http://dillinger.io